dantaslab/resfams_update/README.md

 ### 1) Construct Phylogenetic Trees
   Start with a set of sequences believed to be related in fasta format (for example Class A beta-lactamases)<br> * We used existing Resfams families and supplemented with CARD data, separated into broad family groups.

-  I. cd-hit with a "c" value of 1.0 was used to remove redundant sequences
+  I. cd-hit with a cutoff value of 1.0 was used to remove redundant sequences

     cd-hit -i family_seqs.faa -o family_cdhit.faa -c 1.0